TAL or AIA? Compare Australia's two largest life insurers on premiums, features, claims experience, and which is better for your situation.

 For detailed TAL product information, visit our TAL provider page.

-Get personalized TAL quotes based on your age, occupation, and coverage needs.
-See exact premiums in 2 minutes.
+Get indicative TAL quotes based on your age, occupation, and coverage needs.
+See premiums in 2 minutes.

 Get TAL QuoteAIA Australia is part of the AIA Group, one of the world's largest independent publicly listed pan-Asian life insurance groups.
 AIA has operated in Australia since 1972, building a strong reputation for comprehensive coverage and innovative products.